Florin Florea··9 min read

 Base hours per project type.
 A landing page is 16-40 hours; a marketplace is 155-400+.
 Getting these wrong by 30% makes every downstream number wrong.
 Source: real quotes, not blog averages that copy each other.

 Multipliers.
 Platform (WordPress 1.0x, Magento 2.0x, custom 2.5x), design tier (template to full custom 2.0x), region (Eastern Europe 0.45-0.6x vs US rates).
-My engine runs 40+ multipliers; each was argued over against real invoices.
+Our engine runs 40+ multipliers; each was argued over against real invoices.

 Rate cards by market.
 Freelancer vs agency, junior vs senior, US vs EU vs Asia.
 These decay fast — 2024 rate cards are already 8-12% stale in 2026.